7 Realistic Fake Locations In Bollywood Films That Had You Fooled

-Movies are the quintessential illusion.
+Movies are widely known to be quintessentially illusional.
 Not only would they show us scenes and places that-at least for a few hours make us believe they are real, they also replicate the patterns of dreams-where we see images that are good enough to stray into.
 But then, some films take the art of creating illusions to another level-we are not talking here about awesome CGI that makes tails spout from the back of a man or a futuristic helicopter to fly through the familiar skies of a city.
 We are talking about good ol’ fashioned tricks where they point a camera at something and make you believe it’s something else, much like they do by shooting an actress and conveying that she’s another person.
 In this case, the illusion is not with people but with places.
 And these 7 Bollywood films nailed it so well.

 1. Yeh Jawani Hai Deewani